silverstripeltd/silverstripe-forager/docs/en/customising_more.md

 This method can be added to multiple extensions.

 When an extension to `DataObjectDocument` can add this method to arbitrarily update all DataObject documents before they are handed off to the indexer.
 This method is called after the `DocumentBuilder` has applied its own metadata.

 When an extension to a DataObject has this method, it is used to update the document for just that record.

 ### canIndexInSearch(): bool

+An extension point that allows you to add supplementary logic to the `shouldIndex()` method for determining whether a record should be indexed.

+### IndexableHandler interface

- A DataObject extension implementing this method can supply custom logic for determining if the record should be indexed.
+A DataObject implementing this interface _completely_ overrides the default `shouldIndex()` logic for determining whether a record should be indexed.

+**Use with caution**, as this foregoes standard checks regarding the record's permissions, publication status, etc. In most cases, you should use the `canIndexInSearch()` extension point instead.

 ### onBeforeAttributesFromObject(): void

 A DataObject extension implementing this method can carry out any side effects that should happen as a result of a DataObject being ready to go into the index.
 It is invoked before `DocumentBuilder` has processed the document.

 ### updateSearchDependentDocuments(&$dependentDocs): void

 A DataObject extension implementing this method can add dependent documents to the given list.
 This is particularly relevant if you're not using `auto_dependency_tracking`.
 It is important to remember that `$dependentDocs` in this context should be first-class `DocumentInterface` instances, not DataObjects.

 ## More information